+

 • Hips (around the fullest part)

-size chart on the pattern envelope to determine your size (see further down under “pull your
+chart on the pattern envelope to determine your size (see further down under “retrieve your pattern”).

 Choose your pattern*

-thick catalogs of pattern designs to browse through.
-Each pattern company publishes its own
+catalogs of pattern designs to browse through.
+Each pattern company publishes its own book.
+You may

 • Boxer-style shorts with an elastic waist